Our Arizona workers’ compensation attorneys can tell you how much compensation is owed for a shoulder injury on the job

 Our experienced work injury attorneys can help you understand your legal options and determine how much compensation you’re owed.
 Schedule your free consultation today.

-When it comes to shoulder injuries, there are many possible risk factors — many of which you can’t control.
+When it comes to shoulder injuries, there are many possible risk factors—some of which you can’t control.
 For instance, your gender, weight, age, and other underlying medical disorders (such as arthritis, fibromyalgia, multiple sclerosis and diabetes) can affect your risk of a shoulder injury.
 Some research even suggests that seemingly unrelated things like smoking and psychological factors such as depression and anxiety can increase your risk of shoulder pain.

 Much like neck and back injuries, to qualify for workers’ compensation benefits for a work-related shoulder injury, one of the following statements must be true: